faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 Graphics kernel error: 0xfffffffb
 ```

-Unfortunately it is not clear what this error means.
-We need the author of the app to switch on OpenGL command level logging in order to understand what drawing command got rejected by the graphics driver.
+Unfortunately, it is not clear what this error means.
+We need the author of the app to switch on OpenGL command level logging in order to understand what drawing command was rejected by the graphics driver.

 Using a different Mac with a different graphics card would be an interesting experiment to understand if we have a driver-specific issue or a general OpenGL problem.